linagora/obm-deploy-doc/docs/inventories.md

 Nested groups
 -------------------

-Groups in the second part are the most important ones.
+The groups in the second part are the most important ones.
 Only them are associated with roles

 In the obmfull-example inventory file, they are composed of nested groups from the first part.